-Schloss Nymphenburg (Nymphenburg Palace) had already made its name across Europe by the 1700s.
+Schloss Nymphenburg (palace) had already made its name across Europe by the 1700s.
 As a royal summer residence, it was originally a retreat for the royal court of Munich.

 The master builders Agostino Barelli and Enrico Zuccalli originally designed Nymphenburg as a baroque palace.
 Its rococo and neoclassical elements were not added until later on.

 The palace grew again to reach its current size under the reign of Elector Max Emanuel (1680 to 1726).
 A tour offers visitors the chance to glimpse the room in which King Ludwig II was born as well as King Ludwig I’s world-famous Schönheitengalerie (Gallery of Beauties).

 Classical concerts are performed in the Hubertus Hall in the Orangery tract of Nymphenburg Palace on selected days, which are very popular with Munich residents and guests of the city.

 Nymphenburg is not just home to the Bavarian royal family’s lavish palace; the grounds also include a large park containing unique water features, an extensive selection of sculptures and unusual pavilions.

 Over the years, the original baroque flower gardens underwent numerous changes and expansions up until the 19th century, when they became the English-style gardens they are today.
 Their picturesque design was created by the famous landscape gardener Friedrich Ludwig von Sckell.